garethr/garethr-docker/README.md

 ### Images

-The next step is probably to install a docker image, for this we have a defined type which can be used like so:
+The next step is probably to install a docker image; for this we have a defined type which can be used like so:

 ```puppet
 docker::image { 'base': }